HuyHuynh-Milo/Ecommerce-Customer-RFM-Analysis-PowerBI-/README.md

 - What action could be done to achieve all those statements?

 To address this, the **RFM (Recency, Frequency, Monetary)** analysis framework provides a data-driven approach to classify customers into actionable segments.

+❓ **About RFM Analysis**
+- RFM (Recency – Frequency – Monetary) analysis is a customer segmentation technique widely used in marketing and customer relationship management.
+It evaluates customer value based on three key dimensions:
+  - **Recency (R)**: How recently a customer made a purchase.
+  - **Frequency (F)**: How often a customer makes a purchase.
+  - **Monetary (M)**: How much money a customer spends.
+- In this project, I applied the quantile method to score each dimension.
+Specifically, all customers were divided into five equal groups based on their Recency, Frequency, and Monetary values:
+  - Score 5 → Top 20% (best customers for that metric)
+  - Score 1 → Bottom 20% (lowest-performing customers)
+- After getting each of R-F-M score, fuse them into 1 score in format of 442, 433, 541, 343, 321 ,etc. calling RFM and assign it with suitable mark.
+For example:
+  - Customer with very high score such as 555, 554, 544 are call Champion
+  - Low RFM score such as 111, 112, 121 are Lost customer
+- By scoring and segmenting customers across these dimensions, businesses can:
+  - Identify their most valuable and loyal customers.
+  - Detect at-risk or inactive customers.

 🏹 **Who is this project for**
 - Marketing department who wanna take significant action on their campaign.